dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 Let's set it up so we can connect to our `postgres` service!

-Inside the pgAdmin dashboard, click Add new Server.
+Inside the pgAdmin dashboard under Quick Links, click Add New Server.
-In the popup, name it whatever you want.
+In the popup, under the default General tab, name it whatever you want.
 We named it `Local`.

-In the connection tab of the popup, add `localhost` as the `Host name/address`.
+Switch to the Connection tab of the popup, and add `localhost` as the `Host name/address`.

 Port is `5432`.
 Username is, guess what, `postgres`, and the password is `password`.